Far Cry 3: Blood Dragon: Gameplay

-Blood Dragon is a standalone expansion to Far Cry 3, which is an first-person shooter video game.
+Blood Dragon is a standalone expansion to Far Cry 3, which is a first-person shooter video game.
 In the game, the player controls Rex "Power" Colt, a cyborg military commando stranded on an unnamed island.
 Like the main game, it allows players to use various means to approach their objectives; for instance, players can use various firearms such as pistols, assault rifles, shotgun, and sniper rifles, and explosives like grenades to kill their opponents.
 Alternatively, they can utilize stealth tactics such as distracting enemies by throwing a die, or performing silent takedowns with a large knife.
 Enemies can also be tagged using Rex's camera.
 The game features a simplified character progression system.
 With sufficient cyberpoints (the game's equivalent of experience), new skills and combat perks, such as increased health or increased defense, are automatically unlocked.
 At the beginning of the game, most of the skills unlocked by the end of Far Cry 3, such as swimming for an indefinite duration underwater and chained combat takedowns, are already unlocked.
 The crafting system featured in Far Cry 3 was removed in Blood Dragon.

 The island is an open world that is about half the size of Far Cry 3.
 Players can hunt wildlife, complete side missions to unlock new weapon upgrades and attachments, and liberate enemy outposts and garrisons.
 The unnamed island is the home of the blood dragons, as well as various wildlife such as cybersharks and mutant cassowaries.
 Blood dragons are blind, but they can shoot lasers from their eyes and hunt using their sense of smell.
 Players can throw cybernetic hearts to lure blood dragons to an enemy base, which would help Rex to wipe out nearby enemies.
 The only way to collect cybernetic hearts is to rip them from the corpses of fallen enemies.
 Blood dragons are infused with the lights of neon, and the color the neon lights reflect their hostility status.
 Red means that the beast is already attacking, yellow suggests that the beast is being cautious, while green means that they are calm.
 The game features 13 hostile garrisons that the players can liberate.
 Hostile enemies will call for reinforcements and activate the alarms if they detect the presence of Rex in their compound.
 These bases have an energy shield that must be deactivated before a blood dragon can enter the compound.
-Once liberated, these outposts became fast travel points for the players, though they can also freely exploring the world on foot or by various vehicles.
+Once liberated, these outposts became fast travel points for the players, though they can also freely explore the world on foot or by various vehicles.
 As the player explores the world, they will find various collectibles in the form of VHS tapes and CRT TVs.